sytandas/rateit/README.md

-simple movie information system.
+Simple movie information system.

 TODO:
- 1. retrive movie info from imdb.
+ 1. Retrive movie info from imdb.
- 2. using knapsack find the weightage of movie time/rating.
+ 2. Using knapsack find the weightage of movie time/rating.
- 3. watch worthyness.
+ 3. Return watch worthyness.

 Using knapsack relevent here because it ia a combinatorial optimization problem.
--> the combination of time and rating is important intially to find the value of worthyness.
+-> The combination of time and rating is important intially to find the value of worthyness.